peytoncordero/DRI25/html-css.md

 This link is asking the browser to look for a file titled `about.html` in the same folder.
 If a file named `about.html` is not in the same folder, clicking the link will result in a `404` ("Page Not Found") error (as this broken link does).

 <Info>__Tip__:
-In the code editor, relative links will lead you to a `404` error.
+In the **`code editor`**, relative links will lead you to a `404` error.
 This is because it is designed to work on only one HTML file at at a time.
 However when developing a website on your computer or a more sophisticated web-based code editor, you can call and edit multiple HTML files stored in the same folder.
 </Info>

 ## Option Two: Absolute Links